Love, Damini

 Love, Damini is the sixth studio album by Burna Boy.
 It was released on 8 July 2022 through Atlantic Records.
 The album features guest appearances from Ladysmith Black Mambazo, J Hus, Vict0ny, Popcaan, Blxst, Kehlani, Ed Sheeran, J Balvin, and Khalid.
 It was supported by two singles, "Kilometre" and "Last Last".
 The album is named after Burna Boy's legal first name and serves as the follow-up to his previous album, Twice as Tall (2020).

 Singles

 One song from the album, "Kilometre", was released as an independent single on 29 April 2021.
 Another single, "Last Last", was released on 13 May 2022, along with the announcement of the album.
+The second single "For My Hand" featuring Ed Sheeran, was released on 8 July 2022 and coincided with the release of the album.